moosetechnology/moose-wiki/Developers/CreateNewMetamodel.md

     attribute := builder newClassNamed: #Attribute.
 ```

-It is important to comment the entities to help the other developers understand our meta-model.
+It is important to comment the entities to help other developers understand our meta-model.
-So, we use the method `#newClassNamed:comment:`
+This can be done with the `#newClassNamed:comment:` method.

 ```st
 class := builder newClassNamed: #Class comment: 'I represent a Smalltalk class'.
 ```

-It is also possible to use entities that are already defined in another meta-model (see [submetamodels](#introducing-submetamodels)).
+It is also possible to use entities that are already defined in a [library of predefined entities](predefinedEntities.md) or in another meta-model (see [submetamodels](#introducing-submetamodels)).

 ### Define hierarchy